 As an educator, one of the most important lessons you will ever teach is about diversity.
+Teaching your students about the importance of Celebrating Different Cultures and Diversity in the classroom will help your students tremendously.
 Did you know that being culturally aware can have a significant affect on your student’s success?
 “Diverse classrooms promote creativity, high level thinking, and collaboration.”
 Our classrooms represent different backgrounds, cultures, ethnicity, language, religion, and physical ability.
 Being diverse is defined as all the ways we are alike and different.
 You may be wondering why this is such a significant lesson for children to learn.

 - It is important for students to be culturally aware.
 Learning about other cultures, languages, religions, and holidays aside from their own will help children learn that their classmates may be very different from them.
 Being culturally aware is a wonderful way to promote inclusion for all in your classroom.